 Competition is something natural in us humans; the personal desire to excel and to be the best at something is a positive feature.

 However, sometimes, that competition stops being healthy and becomes an unfair fight, motivated mostly by jealousy or envy.
 This is how football supporters think most of the time.
 Sometimes, it matters more than the rival team does not win, to our own team winning.
+If you take a look at the website here, then you will see some more information on this topic

 The important thing is not to let yourself be guided by those kinds of feelings and dedicate yourself to supporting your ideals, your tastes, and your team.